Getting Started with Basic Memory

 - Build connections between notes for a richer knowledge graph

-- Use direct memory:// URLs when you need precise context
+- Use direct `memory://` URLs with a permalink when you need precise context.
+See [[User Guide#Using memory // URLs]]

 - Review and edit AI-generated notes for accuracy